fusionlanguage/fut/doc/reference.md

 int a, b, c; // syntax error
 ```

-Variable definition may include an initial value:
+A variable definition may include an initial value:

 ```csharp
 int x = 5;